expretio/capnp-maven-plugin/README.md

 Example - Compile selected schemas
 ----------------------------------

-Use `schemas` to explicity specify which schemas to be compiled.
+Use `schemas` to explicitly specify which schemas to be compiled.

 ```xml
 <plugin>